Finally, Apple has created a full-blown app

 Hovering the cursor over the Password field reveals the password while selecting the website link opens the related website automatically in your default web browser.

-You can also search for passwords by site or username using the Search field to the top of the left pane.
+You can also search for passwords by site or username using the Search field at the top of the left pane.
 Matching entries should filter as you type along.

 Copy iCloud Passwords on Windows